letmeni/research-methods/README.md

 ## Useful links for each tutorial

-Below I post the links to the slides I use in our tutorials and a selection of useful links for each tutorial made by the previous tutor Andrea Salvi.
+Below I post the links to the slides I use in our tutorials and a selection of useful links for each tutorial made by the previous TA Andrea Salvi.
 You can go to [Andrea's github page](https://github.com/AndrSalvi/research-methods.php) to access the material from Michaelmas Term 2019 and more useful links.

 ## Hilary Term - 2020